Daxiongmao87/plexmedia-downloader/README.md

+# This Repo

+This repo includes a bash script and dockerfile to turn this into a library downloader

 # Plex Media Server Offline Downloader

 PlexMedia-Downloader is a python script that you pass it your username, password, url to the media you have access to and it will download it to your local machine.